Musk says he has $46.5B in financing ready to buy Twitter

 Last week Twitter’s board adopted a “poison pill” defense that could make a takeover attempt prohibitively expensive.

-The filing states that “entities related to (Musk) have received commitment letters committing to provide an aggregate of approximately $46.5 billion.”

 The financing would come from Morgan Stanley and other financial institutions.
-Some would be secured by stock that Musk owns in Tesla, the electric car and solar panel maker.
 Other banks involved include Barclays, Bank of America, Societie Generale, Mizuho Bank, BNP Paribas and MUFG.
+Morgan Stanley is one of Twitter’s biggest shareholders, behind Vanguard Group and Musk.

+Musk said that $13 billion in financing came from Morgan Stanley and the other banks, as much as $12.5 billion would be loans secured by his Tesla stock, and committed $21 billion in equity, “directly or indirectly” from him, although he didn’t say what the source of those funds would be.
+The filing says that the equity commitment could be reduced by contributions from others or additional debt taken on.

+Musk is the world’s wealthiest man, according to Forbes, with a nearly $279 billion fortune.
+But much of his money is tied up in Tesla stock — he owns about 17% of the company, according to FactSet, which is valued at more than $1 trillion — and SpaceX, his privately held space company.
+It’s unclear how much cash Musk has.

+Ives said the tender offer puts more pressure on Twitter’s board to find a second bidder or go to the negotiating table with Musk.
+“It’s a way to get around the poison pill and let shareholders speak,” he said.

+A Delaware corporation named X Holdings 1 was formed at the direction of Musk and some affiliates who intend to “acquire, directly or indirectly, all of the outstanding equity interests of, or directly or indirectly merge with Twitter Inc.,” according to a financing commitment letter the company submitted.

-Shares of Twitter were down slightly to $46.69 in Thursday morning trading after the financing became public.
-The share price is $7.51 below Musk’s offer.
+Shares of Twitter fell slightly to $46.57 in Thursday midday trading after the financing became public.
+The share price is $7.63 below Musk’s offer.

 Musk “is seeking to negotiate a definitive agreement for the acquisition of Twitter … and is prepared to begin such negotiations immediately,” the documents say.